grrywlsn/plexify/README.md

 Can be run manually as a CLI, or scheduled as a cron task.

-You don't need an active Spotify account to use the tool, just a Spotify developer account which is free and easy to get.
+You don't need an active Spotify subscription to use the tool, just a Spotify developer account which is free and easy to get.

 > [!IMPORTANT]
 > You can sync any public playlists, even if they don't belong to your Spotify account.
 However, you cannot sync Spotify-managed playlists like the weekly charts.